Police Charge Brussels April Fools Day party Crowd - UrduPoint

 Police Charge Brussels April Fool's Day 'party' Crowd

-AFP journalists at the scene saw at least one police officer injured and several people in the crowd arrested in the Bois de Cambre park on the southern side of the Belgian capital.
+AFP journalists at the scene saw at projectiles thrown at police in riot gear in the Bois de la Cambre park on the southern side of the Belgian capital.

+Police said that three officers were wounded, one of whom was taken to hospital, and four people were arrested.

 The police, wearing protective helmets and advancing in a line, moved in to enforce strict Covid-19 social-distancing rules that prohibit gatherings of more than four people outdoors.